 Kyoto: A City of Temples & Tradition

 Getting to Kyoto from Tokyo is both easy and scenic.
 We took the bullet train from Tokyo to Kyoto.
-This was my first time on a bullet train, and it was such an easy, smooth ride.
-And if you ask for a “mountain side” seat, you get a great look at Mt.
+Make sure you book a “mountain side” seat, you get a great look at Mt.
 Fuji along the way (if it’s out—Mt.
 Fuji is notoriously shy, and the season impacts visibility.)

 Once we arrived, we checked into our Ryokan, which is a traditional Japanese inn with tatami mats, paper sliding doors, and, of course, onsen (natural hot spring baths).
 If you're ever in Japan, I highly recommend staying in a Ryokan for at least a few nights.
 The hospitality, architecture, and food are all top-notch.

 Kyoto was Japan's capital before Tokyo, and it's known for its temples, shrines, and gardens.
-We started our exploration on the east side of the city near our ryokan, wandering through the charming streets of Sannenzaka and Ninenzaka.
-These streets are lined with shops and food stalls, and they can get pretty crowded, but they're still worth a visit.
+We started our exploration on the east side of the city near our ryokan, wandering through the winding streets of Sannenzaka and Ninenzaka.
+These streets are lined with shops and food stalls.
+They can get pretty crowded, especially during high season, but they're still worth the visit.

 They also lead up to Kiyomizu-dera Temple, which was my favorite temple in all of Japan.
-This temple was founded in 780, and the structure is awe-inspiring, to say the least.
-And you can’t beat the views of Kyoto from its balcony.
+This temple was founded in 780, and the structure is awe-inspiring, with incredible views of Kyoto from its balcony.

 Prepare yourself for an uphill walk if you plan to explore the entire shrine.
 Wear the right shoes, bring some water, and give yourself enough time.
 This is another attraction that gets crowded—it’s open 24-hours, so go early or in the evening (my friend even walked it at night and said it was eerie, but cool).